dolthub/docs/content/introduction/what-is-dolt.md

 ## Everything in SQL

-Where possible Dolt's version control features are exposed in SQL.
+Where possible, Dolt's version control features are exposed in SQL.
 That means users can script complex version control workflows into the SQL queries that define data pipelines.

 Let's dive into a couple of examples to see what this looks like in practice.